Manaf Tlass: Defection

 Tlass is reported to have become increasingly frustrated over the violent crackdown by the security forces on protesters.
 He was the first government official meeting with the opposition in March 2011 and trying to open a dialogue and find a political solution.
 He was also involved in reconciliation efforts in rural Damascus, including Douma, Daraa, al-Tall, Homs and his home town Rastan.
 His reconciliation efforts are said to have led to house arrest from May 2011 to his defection in July 2012.

 There are several accounts from activists of Tlass's role in the uprising.
 Some argued that he was under house arrest, and exempted from army duty since 2011.
 The hometown of the Tlass family, Rastan, became an early base for army defectors at the same period.
 Some activists also stated that the family was under strict supervision for a while due to their suspected sympathy with the uprising.

-Tlass tried to meet with Bashar Assad via a leading political figure who is not Syrian but is close to Assad a few days before leaving Syria.
+Tlass tried to meet with Bashar al-Assad via a leading political figure who is not Syrian but is close to Assad a few days before leaving Syria.
 However, the meeting did not take place.

 It was reported that he, along with 23 other officers, defected to Turkey in early July 2012, after the Syrian intelligence services discovered he was a member of the opposition.
 Bashar al Heraki, a member of the Syrian National Council stated that Manaf Tlass was one of the government's main figures and that his defection was a sign of Bashar al Assad's waning power.
 The case is reported to be the first such case involving a high-ranking military commander.
 On 6 July 2012, French Foreign Minister Laurent Fabius stated that Manaf Tlass was on his way to Paris to join his family there.

 It was also revealed that his wife and son were in Beirut when Manaf Tlass left Damascus.
 After Tlass' defection, his wife and son left Beirut and went to Paris.

 After defection

+In early July 2012, sources close to Tlass reported that he was engaged by the state of Syria and had accused Assad's regime of "taking the country to hell."
+The sources quoted him as having said: "if I were him, I would've done an Atatürk or resigned the second month the uprising began."